Installment loans for bad credit

 Need a loan but have bad credit?
 Find out if you’re eligible for an installment loan that gives you time to pay back what you owe.

-When you receive an installment loan, you’ll repay your borrowed funds over a specified period of time, usually six months.
-Traditional payday loans generally allow you to borrow money for two weeks to one month.
+When you receive an installment loan, you’ll repay your borrowed funds over a specified period of time, usually 6 months.
+Traditional payday loans generally allow you to borrow money for 2 weeks to 1 month.
 So, if you need more time to pay your loan back, you may want to consider an installment loan.

 Will lenders approve me for an installment loan if I have bad credit?

 While the most important eligibility requirement for most loans is a good credit score, not every lender will have this as a requirement.
 Even if you have struggled with money issues in the past, there are lenders who might approve you for a loan despite your poor credit score.

 Lenders that offer loans to those with poor credit typically care more about your ability to repay your loan.
 If you have a steady income and a bank account, a bad credit installment loan lender will generally approve you for a loan.
 Traditional lenders like banks, credit card companies and credit unions will be less likely to offer loans to those with bad credit.

 Before you apply for a bad credit installment loan, make sure that you meet all of the eligibility requirements listed on the lenders page.
 You’ll likely need to meet the following basic requirements:

 - Be 18 years of age, or the age of majority in your province or territory

 - Be a Canadian citizen or permanent resident